 Primary Schools Programme

-In the session children investigate the Home Front in Northern Ireland through a variety of hands-on learning activities.
+Photographs and artefacts are used to allow the children to investigate the Home Front in Northern Ireland through a variety of hands-on learning activities.

 Pupils are guided through an audio-visual presentation on the Home Front and the Belfast Blitz, which allows them to consider photographs, newspapers, oral accounts and real objects from the handling collection.